rkfg/rebalance-lnd/README.md

                         required to rebalance.
 As an example, if this is set to 50, the amount will half of the default.
 See --amount.
-  -e EXCLUDE, --exclude EXCLUDE
-                        Exclude the given channel ID as the outgoing channel (no funds will be taken out of excluded channels) --max-fee-factor MAX_FEE_FACTOR
-                        (default: 10) Reject routes that cost more than x times the lnd default (base: 1 sat, rate: 1 millionth sat) per hop on average
 ```

 ### List of channels